Extra-twisted connected sum G_2-manifolds: Building blocks from K3s with non-symplectic involution

-The pull-back of the quotient map gives an inclusion $H^2(\rs) \to H^2(\kd)$, but its image $N'$ is not in general primitive, but a finite index sublattice of $N$.
+Then $N'$ is a subgroup of $N$, but not in general primitive; $N$ is a finite index sublattice of $N$.
 Note that since the quotient map has degree~2, the intersection form on $N'$ is exactly twice the unimodular form on $H^2(\rs)$.
 Its discriminant group is therefore $\cg{2}^r$.
-Since $N$ is an overlattice with discriminant group $\cg{2}^a$, the index must $2^k$.
-(Can also see this from the long exact sequence \eqref{eq:coverseq}.)
+Since $N$ is an overlattice with discriminant group $\cg{2}^a$, the index must be equal to $2^k$.
+(This can also be seen from the long exact sequence \eqref{eq:coverseq}.)

 The quotient $N/N' \cong \cg{2}^k$ is generated by the Poincar\'e duals of the $k+1$ components $C_i$ of the fixed set of $\tau$; the sum of these classes is contained in $N'$ (as it is the image of $-K_\rs \in H^2(\rs)$), but (when $k > 0$) the individual classes are not.